Wes Welker: 2000 season

 Welker made his collegiate debut in the 2000 season opener against Utah State.
 He recorded an eight-yard punt return in the 38–16 victory.
 Two weeks later, in a 26–0 victory over Louisiana–Lafayette, he recorded a 63-yard punt return for a touchdown.
 He had four total punt returns on the day for 102 net yards for a 25.5 average On October 7, against Baylor, he recorded his first collegiate reception on a 37-yard catch in the 28–0 victory.
 On October 28, in a 45–39 victory over Kansas, he had five receptions for 72 yards to go along with a 42-yard rushing touchdown.
 In addition, he recorded a punt return that went 66 yards for a touchdown.
 As a freshman, he had 26 receptions for 334 yards.
-In addition, he recorded 17 kickoff returns for 308 net yards for a 18.0 average and 28 punt returns for 353 net yards for a 12.6 average and two punt return touchdowns.
+In addition, he recorded 17 kick returns for 308 net yards for a 18.0 average and 28 punt returns for 353 net yards for a 12.6 average and two punt return touchdowns.

 2001 season

 In the Red Raiders' 2001 season opener, a 42–30 victory over New Mexico, Welker had four receptions for 40 receiving yards and his first collegiate receiving touchdown on a pass by quarterback Kliff Kingsbury.
 On October 13, in a 38–19 victory over Kansas State, he had six receptions for 102 yards and two touchdowns.
-In the following game, a 41–31 loss at Nebraska, he had four receptions for 47 yards to go along with an 85-yard kickoff return for a touchdown.
-On November 3, he recorded a season-high 11 receptions for 64 yards in the 12–0 victory over Texas A&M. As a sophomore, he had 50 receptions for 582 yards and five touchdowns.
+In the following game, a 41–31 loss at Nebraska, he had four receptions for 47 yards to go along with an 85-yard kick return for a touchdown.
+On November 3, he had 11 catches for 64 yards in the 12–0 victory over Texas A&M. As a sophomore, he had 50 receptions for 582 yards and five touchdowns.